-> The Accu-Chek Guide meter launched in 2017 in both the United States and internationally.
-Since then, Roche Diabetes Care discontinued many of its other models.
-The Accu-Chek Guide — along with another less-featured version known as the Accu-Chek Guide Me — became the company’s preferred brands.
+The Accu-Chek Guide meter launched in 2017 in both the United States and internationally.
+Since then, Roche Diabetes Care discontinued many of its other models, including the Accu-Chek Aviva meters and test strips that are being phased out completely by 2022.
+Now, people will need to switch to either the Accu-Chek Guide — or another less-featured version known as the Accu-Chek Guide Me — and use those specific strips, as the Guide has become the company’s preferred brand.

-> Here are some of the standout features of this Accu-Chek Guide meter.
+Here are some of the standout features of this Accu-Chek Guide meter.
 Note that the simpler Accu-Chek Guide Me version has a larger, easy-to-read display but doesn’t have all the same features nor connectivity to the brand’s software platform.

 The company developed an oval shaped via for test strips that’s slimmer than the traditional round design.
 It lets you easily pop out a single strip at a time without spilling them.
 Actually, you could tip the entire vial upside-down without any of the strips falling out onto the floor.